code16/sharp/docs/pages/dashboard-widgets/panel.md

 # Panel widget

-This simple widget is based on the HTML Form Entity field, and intend to display any useful information to the user.
+This widget is based on the HTML Form Entity field, and intend to display any useful information to the user.

 ## Attributes (setters)